Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Coarse-grid operators based on a linear approximation of

-Next, we must decide on the locations of the non-zeros themselves.
-Rediscretizing $\Phi$ on a temporally coarsened mesh leads to $\Psi$ having the same non-zero pattern as $\Phi$; however, rediscretization does not lead to a good parallel-in-time solver for hyperbolic problems (see \S\ref{ssec:motivating_examples}), potentially suggesting that the underlying sparsity pattern is not a good one.
+Next, we discuss how to choose the locations of the non-zeros in $\Psi$.
+Note that simply rediscretizing $\Phi$ on a temporally coarsened mesh leads to $\Psi$ having the same non-zero pattern as $\Phi$.
 To motivate a better choice of sparsity pattern, we consider the effects of temporal coarsening on the exact solution of \eqref{eq:PDE} when it is sampled on a space-time mesh; a schematic diagram of this example is shown in Figure~\ref{fig:characteristic_coarsening}.
 The solution of a hyperbolic PDE is propagated through space-time along its characteristics, $x(t)$.
 Advection problem \eqref{eq:PDE} simply has characteristics that are straight lines with slope $\d x/\d t = \alpha$.
 Now, say we have an exact fine-grid time-stepping operator, $\Phi_{\rm exact}$, that advects the PDE solution along characteristics from one time level to the next.
 From the diagram, it is clear that $\Phi_{\rm exact}$ propagates the solution not only a distance of $\Delta t$ in time, but also a distance of $\Delta x$ in space.
 Considering semi-coarsening in time, by a factor of $m = 4$, for example, the resulting exact coarse-grid time-stepping operator is $\Psi_{\rm exact} = \Phi_{\rm exact}^4$.
 By definition, $\Psi_{\rm exact}$ propagates the solution forward in time by a distance of $4 \Delta t$; however, we see that it also propagates the solution a distance of $4 \Delta x$ in space.
 Thus, coarsening in the time direction, but not in space, has shifted the spatial stencil of $\Psi_{\rm exact}$ (which reaches back four points in space) with respect to that of $\Phi_{\rm exact}$ (which reaches back one point in space).